 Hi, I’m Julie

 My son, Carson, was diagnosed with autism when he was three.
 But like so many women, it took me a long time to realize I might also be on the spectrum.
 I was finally identified at 44.
-You can read about my experience in HuffPost.

-My writing has been featured in Washington Post, HuffPost, Globe and Mail, Parents, Chatelaine, Today's Parent, and more.
-I have appeared on various shows and podcasts, including CTV, BBC Radio, Global News, Sirius XM, and CBC Radio.
+My writing has appeared in The Washington Post, HuffPost, The Globe and Mail, Parents, Chatelaine, Today’s Parent and more.
+I’ve shared my story on CTV, CBC Radio, BBC, Global News, and SiriusXM.
 In 2024, I was a finalist for the CBC Nonfiction Prize.
-For more information, visit juliemgreen.ca.
+For more information, see juliemgreen.ca.

 “A funny, unflinchingly honest, and deeply compassionate memoir about one woman’s experience of raising an autistic child while discovering she is also on the spectrum.”

-Pre-order Motherness
+Buy Motherness

 User's avatar